C. J. Moore: Detroit Lions (first stint)

 Moore signed with the Detroit Lions as an undrafted free agent on May 10, 2019.
 He made his NFL Debut on September 8, 2019, against the Arizona Cardinals, playing exclusively on special teams and making one tackle.
 Moore played in all 16 of the Lions games with seven tackles during his rookie season.

 On March 14, 2022, Moore re-signed with the Lions.
-He was waived/injured on August 30, 2022, and placed on injured reserve.
-He was released on September 5.
+He was waived/injured on August 30, and placed on injured reserve.
+Moore was released by Detroit on September 5.

 Houston Texans

 On October 18, 2022, Moore signed with the practice squad of the Houston Texans.

 Detroit Lions (second stint)

-On October 25, 2022, Moore was signed by the Lions off the Texans practice squad.
+On October 25, 2022, Moore was signed by the Lions off of the Texans' practice squad.

 On March 18, 2023, Moore signed a two-year contract extension with the Lions.

 On April 21, 2023, Moore was suspended indefinitely (at least one season) after it was discovered he had violated the league’s gambling policy by betting on NFL games.
 He was subsequently released by the Lions following the incident.

 On April 18, 2024, Moore was reinstated by the league.
 He was re-signed by the Lions on May 7.
-He was waived on August 27, 2024, and re-signed to the practice squad, but released the next day.
+Moore was waived on August 27, and was subsequently re-signed to the practice squad, but released the next day.